sgra64/dotfiles/README.md

 ### Step 3: Clean-up and Commit Changes

-The initial `dotfiles_git.tar` is no longer needed as is `README.md` that came with the check-out.
+The initial `dotfiles[date]-release-[rel].tar` is no longer needed as is file `README.md` that came with the check-out.

-Remove these files and commit changes made to `.gitconfig` and `.paths`:
+Remove these files and commit the changes you made to `.gitconfig` and `.paths`:

 ```sh
 rm dotfiles*.tar                # remove files